RainbowRobotics/rbpodo/README.md

 </a>
 </p>

+> [!WARNING]
-> :warning: **Note:** The API is currently under development and is subject to change.
+> The API is currently under development and is subject to change.

 This is a client library for Rainbow Robotics' cobots [RB-Series](https://www.rainbow-robotics.com/en_rb).
 It is compatible with C++17.